martadinata666/ampache/README.md

     driver: bridge

 ```
-### This image doesn't provide mysql, this will will mariadb 10.5 image.
+### This image doesn't provide mysql, the compose will pull mariadb 10.5 image.
+### Or can connect to existing mariadb instance
 ### As this image using standard user #1000 , set your music permission correctly.
 ```
 sudo chown -R 1000:1000 /path/to/music